-Chandigarh is a well planned city known all the world and for its architecture planning and landscape.
+Chandigarh is a well planned city known all over the world for its architectural planning and landscape.
 The Master plan of the 'City beautiful' Chandigarh was prepared by Swiss-French architect Le Corbusier.
-It is U.T. of India serves as capital of Indian States, Haryana & Punjab.
-The city was named after the mother goddess of power, Chandi, whose temple Chandimandir is located in the vicinity of the site selected for the city.
+It is a Union Territory (UT) of India and serves as capital of the States of Haryana & Punjab.
+The city was named after the mother goddess of power, Chandi, whose temple Chandi Mandir is located in the vicinity of the site selected for the city.
 The Chandigarh city is situated in a picturesque setting under the foot of Shivalik Hills at a height of 365 meters above the mean sea level.
-This city boundaries are defined by two seasonal rivulets - the Patiali ki Rao and Sukhna choe, with the beautiful backdrop of the Shiwalik hills.
+The city boundaries are defined by two seasonal rivulets - the Patiali ki Rao and Sukhna choe, with the beautiful backdrop of the Shiwalik hills.

-The greening is an integral part of Urban Planning in U.T., Chandigarh.
-Tree plantation along avenues, open spaces, green belts and around building complexes are the enthralling features of the city.
-A number of beautiful avenues with conspicuous tree species, well wooded forests along the periphery of city, 'Sukhna Lake' against the backdrop of Lake Reserve Forests, green belt s running across the length and breadth of the city and a beautiful 'Sukhna Wildlife Sanctuary' on its periphery, further enhance the ecological, environmental and aesthetic richness of the city.
+The greening is an integral part of Urban Planning in UT Chandigarh.
+Tree plantation along avenues, open spaces, green belts around building complexes are the enthralling features of the city.
+A number of beautiful avenues with conspicuous tree species, well wooded forests along the periphery of city, 'Sukhna Lake' against the backdrop of Lake Reserve Forests, green belts running across the length and breadth of the city and a beautiful 'Sukhna Wildlife Sanctuary' on its periphery, further enhance the ecological, environmental and aesthetic richness of the city.